Epeli Ganilau

-Brigadier-General Ratu Epeli Ganilau, MC, MSD, (born 10 October 1951) is a Fijian former military officer and politician.
+Brigadier-General Ratu Epeli Ganilau, MC, MSD, (10 October 1951 – 23 March 2023) was a Fijian military officer and politician.
 His career previously encompassed such roles as Commander of the Fiji Military Forces and Chairman of the Bose Levu Vakaturaga (Great Council of Chiefs).
-On 15 January 2007 he was sworn in as Minister for Fijian Affairs in the interim Cabinet formed in the wake of the military coup which deposed the Qarase government on 5 December 2006.
+On 15 January 2007 he was sworn in as Minister for Fijian Affairs in the interim Cabinet formed in the wake of the 2006 Fijian coup d'état which deposed the Qarase government on 5 December 2006.

 Early life

 Ganilau was educated at Wanganui Collegiate School, in New Zealand, from 1965.
 He later graduated from the University of the South Pacific and from the Royal Military Academy, Sandhurst, England, and the Royal New Zealand Air Force Staff College.

 Military career

 He enlisted in the Royal Fiji Military Forces in June 1972, and attended the Royal Military Academy Sandhurst in the UK.
-He has served several tours of duty with the UN forces in Lebanon (UNIFIL) and with the Multinational Force & Observers (MFO) in Sinai, Egypt.
+He had served several tours of duty with the UN forces in Lebanon (UNIFIL) and with the Multinational Force & Observers (MFO) in Sinai, Egypt.
 In 1979, as a company commander with the Fijian battalion serving with UN forces in Lebanon (1st Battalion, Fiji Infantry Regiment) Ganilau was awarded the Military Cross (MC) for his leadership on operations at a time when UN forces and the Fijian battalion in particular, was being frequently attacked by armed groups in southern Lebanon.
 He attended the RNZAF Staff College in Auckland, NZ, and rose through the ranks to attain the rank of Brigadier.
-In July 1991 he was appointed Commander of the Military, succeeding Sitiveni Rabuka.
+In July 1991, he was appointed Commander of the Military, succeeding Sitiveni Rabuka.
 He held this office for eight years, retiring in 1999 to pursue a career in politics.